noir-lang/noir/docs/docs/glossary.md

 ### Account Recovery

 Used when a user loses access to all of their registered [Spending keys](#spending-key).
+Note that a user must have the [viewing key](#viewing-key) in order to recover an account.

+Read more about acccount recovery in the SDK docs [here](./sdk/usage/account-recovery.md).

+### Account Registration

+Registering an account on Aztec associates the account public key with an alias, a spending key and an optional recovery key.
+A recovery key must be added at registration in order to take advantage of [account recovery](#account-recovery).

+Read more about account registration on the [accounts page](../docs/how-aztec-works/accounts.md#account-registration) and in the SDK docs [here](./sdk/usage/register.md).

+### Alias

+The account public key is associated with a human-readable alias when the account registers a new signing key (see below).
+The alias can be anything (20 alphanumeric, lowercase characters or less) as long as it hasn't been claimed yet.

 ### Asset Ids